 - Heat ¼ cup mustard oil in a pan over high heat.

-- Add the bhindi to the pan and fry on high heat until slightly browned (8-10 minutes).
+- Add the bhindi to the pan and fry on high heat until slightly browned (8-10 minutes), stirring frequently.
 Remove it on a plate.

 - Add the remaining mustard oil to the same pan and heat it over medium-high heat.

-- When the oil is hot, add onions to the pan and fry until slightly browned (6-8 minutes).
-Keep stirring while frying.
+- When the oil is hot, add onions to the pan and fry until slightly browned (6-8 minutes), stirring frequently.

 - Now add ginger garlic paste and fry until onions turn nicely brown (6-8 minutes).

-- Add tomatoes and green chili peppers and cook for 3-4 minutes.
+- Add tomatoes and green chilies and cook for 3-4 minutes.

 - Now add yogurt whisked with all-purpose and cook for 30-40 seconds.
 Adding some flour to the yogurt makes sure it doesn’t curdle while cooking.
 It also makes the gravy creamier.

-- Add achari masala, crushed coriander seeds, Kashmiri red chili powder, dry mango powder, and salt to taste and fry until oil starts to separate from the sides of the pan (1-2 minutes).
+- Add achari masala, crushed coriander seeds, Kashmiri red chili powder, dry mango powder, and salt and fry until oil starts to separate from the sides of the pan (1-2 minutes).

 - Add 1 cup of water and bring the curry to a boil.